-“If there’s a million pedophiles here and another million on the way, how can that shabby little police station with two cops handle them all?”
+“If there’s a million pedophiles here and another million on the way, how can that shabby little police station handle them all?”

 “They all processed in Chicago, then transferred here by the military over on I-90.
 This station only for local incidents.”

 “How did you wind up here?”